Continuous and discontinuous topological quantum phase transitions

 \emph{RG analysis}: Since the dynamic scaling exponent for massless Dirac fermion is $z=1$, the scaling dimensions of the quartic interactions are $[\lambda_j]=(z-d)=(1-d)$.
 Therefore, any sufficiently weak short range interaction is an irrelevant perturbation at the massless Dirac QCP for $d>1$, and leaves the universality class of the direct TI-NI transition unchanged.
 In the weak coupling limit, $\lambda_i$s only modify the phase boundary in a non-universal manner.
-These features and the potential breakdown of the massless Dirac theory for strong interactions can be succinctly captured through a renormalization group (RG) analysis, controlled via an $\epsilon$-expansion, where $\epsilon=d-1$, and a large $N_f$ expansion, where $N_f$ is the flavor number of four component fermions.
+These features and the potential breakdown of the massless Dirac theory for strong interactions can be captured through a renormalization group (RG) analysis, controlled via simultaneous $1/N_f$- and $\epsilon$-expansion about the \emph{lower critical dimension} $d=1$, where $N_f$ is the flavor number of four component fermions and $\epsilon=d-1$.
 Within the Wilsonian momentum shell method, we integrate out the degrees of freedom inside $-\infty < \omega < \infty$ and $\Lambda e^{-l} < k< \Lambda$, and subsequently rescale according to $x \to x e^l$, $\tau \to \tau e^l$, $\Psi \to e^{-d l/2} \Psi$.
-In $N_f \to \infty$ limit, we obtain the following flow equations
+In the $N_f \to \infty$ limit, we obtain the following flow equations

 where we have introduced the dimensionless couplings $g_i=\lambda_i S_d N_f \Lambda^{d-1}/[v(2\pi)^d]$, $m=M/(v \Lambda)$, $b=B\Lambda/v$, and $S_d$ is the surface area of a $d$-dimensional unit sphere.